Will Snyder (politician)

 Will Snyder is an American Democratic politician from Michigan.
 He was elected to the Michigan House of Representatives from the 87th district in the 2022 election.
 He was reelected in 2024.

 Political positions

-Snyder broke with party lines in 2025 to vote in favor of a resolution calling for the federal ban on transgender girls in women's sports under the Trump to be enforced in the state of Michigan.
+In March 2025, Snyder broke party lines to vote in favor of a resolution urging enforcement of the federal ban on transgender girls in women’s sports (HR 0040), but later in August voted against House Bill 4066, which would have codified such restrictions into Michigan law.